-There is pressure on the UK government to implement full import controls on EU imports for a variety of reasons.
+There has been pressure on the UK government to implement full import controls on EU imports for a variety of reasons.

 First, the UK’s failure to control EU imports in the same way as it does on other trading partners could be deemed as giving the EU unjustified preferential treatment and, therefore, violate WTO rules.

-Second, there is alarm among some industries, such as the veterinary sector and domestic food producers, that the absence of full controls is making the UK vulnerable to food fraud and animal disease.
+Second, there has been alarm among some industries, such as the veterinary sector and domestic food producers, that the absence of full controls is making the UK vulnerable to food fraud and animal disease.

-Third, stricter controls on UK exports to the EU compared to EU imports into the UK are putting British domestic industries and suppliers at a disadvantage.
-This is because it creates an ‘uneven playing field’ for British businesses, such as farmers, as they are subject to expensive and time-consuming checks on their exports to the EU, while competing businesses in the EU can export to the UK without similar barriers.
+Third, stricter controls on UK exports to the EU compared to EU imports into the UK has put British domestic industries and suppliers at a disadvantage.
+This is because it creates an ‘uneven playing field’ for British traders, such as farmers, as they are subject to expensive and time-consuming checks on their exports to the EU, while competing businesses in the EU can export to the UK without similar barriers.

 What changes have been implemented so far?

-Since January 2022, imports from the EU have had to be accompanied with relevant customs declarations and upfront payment of necessary tariffs.
-However, the following controls have still not been introduced:
+Since January 2022, imports from the EU have had to be accompanied by relevant customs declarations and upfront payment of necessary tariffs, but most import controls remained un-implemented.

 In August 2023, the government announced the final draft of its Border Target Operating Model (BTOM).
-This sets outs how the UK will introduce full controls on imports coming into GB from the EU.
+This sets outs how the UK will introduce full controls on imports coming into GB from the EU, in three phases:

-- 31 January 2024- Health certificates and phytosanitary certificates will be required for imports of ‘medium risk’ animal products, plants, and plant products (such as raw/chilled/frozen meat and dairy products) as well as ‘high risk’ food (predominantly live animals) and feed of non-animal origin from the EU.
+- 31 January 2024- Health certificates and phytosanitary certificates will be required for imports of ‘medium risk’ animal products, plants, and plant products (such as raw/chilled/frozen meat and dairy products, and some fruit and vegetables) as well as ‘high risk’ food (predominantly live animals) and feed of non-animal origin from the EU.